HBPol/trial-whisperer/README.md

 3. `python -m scripts.index` embeds the chunks and upserts them into Qdrant so the application can serve queries immediately after seeding.

+   The indexing script treats `config/appsettings.toml` as optional—when the file is absent it falls back to environment variables.
+Export `TRIALS_DATA_PATH` to point at the processed trials JSONL and optionally set `QDRANT_URL`/`QDRANT_API_KEY` to target a hosted Qdrant instance.
+When the TOML file is present its `[data.proc_dir]` and `[retrieval]` sections provide the defaults; the environment variables supply them when the file is absent.

 #### Changing the ingestion defaults

 The ingestion script reads its defaults from `config/appsettings.toml`.
 Update